OWASP/www-project-developer-guide/draft/06-secure-design/05-content-security-policy.md

 The scope of this policy / procedure / whatever includes (but not limited to):

 - Applications that are displayed in browsers
   - On desktops
   - On laptops
   - On mobile devices
 - Mobile Applications
   - iOS
   - Android

-Policy for content security should be set in <<add SSDLC Policy / Secure Coding Policy / any others that is applicable>>.
+Policy for content security should be set in <<add SSDLC Policy / Secure Coding Policy / any others that is applicable.
 Unless otherwise specified  by the customer, third party sources should not be allowed to connect from the deployed solutions

 #### Web Applications

 For web applications, the source of all content is set to self.

 - default-src 'self'
 - script-src 'self';
 - script-src 'unsafe-inline' 'unsafe-eval' https:; (I am fairly sure this is used to block unsafe inline scripts and 'eval' but to be checked) - Have checked now and unsafe-inline should not be used
 - connect-src 'self';
 - img-src 'self';
 - style-src 'self'
-- style-src 'unsafe-inline' https:; (I am fairly sure this is used to block unsafe inline scripts but to be checked) - Have checked now and unsafe-inline should not be used
+- style-src 'unsafe-inline' should not be used
 - font-src 'self';
 - frame-src https:;
 - frame-ancestors 'none' (This is to prevent ClickJacking equivalent to X-FRAME-OPTIONS = SAME-ORIGIN)